English: Reading and Writing

 The lists are:

-At Whitehall we have a rigorous and well organised English curriculum that provides many purposeful opportunities to enable all children to become skilful and confident writers, who write for their own pleasure and that of their audience.
+At Whitehall we have a rigorous and well-organised English curriculum that provides many purposeful opportunities to enable all children to become skillful and confident writers, who write for their own pleasure and that of their audience.

 Teachers aim to ensure that children are fully engaged in their writing and that they understand how to use spelling, grammar and punctuation to good effect by: